 Other ways to buy your Copper Canyon railway tickets before you travel

 By internet – not really.
-There’s no online booking facility on El Chepe’s website.
+There’s (currently) no online booking facility on El Chepe’s website (yes, their new website says there is, but … where?).
 If you want to pay USD$100 extra per reservation, however, there are tour agencies who can help you out.

 By email – as described earlier – don’t bother!